So what happens when things go awry?

 As far as I know, he’s still doing well today, and hasn’t eaten any string since!

 OTHER HOUSE SITTING PET MISHAPSIn Saltburn-by-the-Sea one of the cats had to be taken to the vet several times over the month that I was there.
-Since I didn’t have a car and taxis were expensive, the host organized for one of her friends to pick him up and take him.
+Since I didn’t have a car and taxis were expensive, the homeowner organized for one of her friends to pick him up and take him.
 I just had to make sure he had his insurance papers, and put him in his cat carrier.

 Also in Saltburn-by-the-Sea, one of the cats ate a little bit of my smoothie that had cacao powder in it.
 Since I know chocolate is poisonous to cats and dogs I immediately contacted the owner.
 She let me know that she had apparently eaten a chocolate cookie before, and that I should just watch her all day.
 She was totally fine.

 In Stavanger, Norway, one of the dogs randomly puked so I messaged the owner.
 She told me that it was a normal occurrence and nothing to worry about.
-This is why it’s important to ask owners if there are any ‘quirks’ that their pets have – if I hadn’t received a quick response from her, I would have been worried!In another house sit near London, the cat was making dry heaving noises and motions but nothing was coming up.
+This is why it’s important to ask owners if there are any ‘quirks’ that their pets have – if I hadn’t received a quick response from her, I would have been worried!In another pet sit near London, the cat was making dry heaving noises and motions but nothing was coming up.
 I thought it might be a hairball, but regardless, I contacted the owner and sent her a video; she told me she thought it was just a hairball and not to worry.
 Regardless, I didn’t sleep well as she was doing it on and off throughout the night.
 The cat was totally fine the next morning.

 The most important aspect of a successful house sitter is good COMMUNICATION.
 The second a pet does something odd or starts acting fishy, contact the owner.
 Even if you think it’s probably ok, in my mind, it’s always better to be safe than sorry.

 Be sure you get the vet’s information before your house sit begins, and talk with the owner about the standard procedure in case an emergency arose.
-You may even want to get the phone number of a trusted friend or family member nearby, just in case something really bad were to happen and you couldn’t contact the host.
+You may even want to get the phone number of a trusted friend or family member nearby, just in case something really bad were to happen and you couldn’t contact the homeowner.

 I hope this helps you handle any potential issues that may arise!